onparallel/parallel-claude-test/client/docs/privacy/en.md

 ## 1. Introduction

-This Privacy Policy establishes the conditions for the processing of personal data of users (the “User” or “you”) of Parallel service (the “Service”) by PARALLEL SOLUTIONS, S.L. (“PARALLEL” or “we”) as well as the conditions for the processing of personal data by PARALLEL on behalf of Users within the Service.
+This Privacy Policy establishes the conditions for the processing of personal data of users (the “User” or “you”) who visit the site, request for information, participate in commercial activities, or use the services provided (the “Service”) by PARALLEL SOLUTIONS, S.L. (“PARALLEL” or “we”) as well as the conditions for the processing of personal data by PARALLEL on behalf of Users within the Service.

 PARALLEL shall process personal data in accordance with European Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regards to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (“GDPR”) and applicable data protection laws.

 ## 2. Processing of personal data of Users by PARALLEL (as Controller)

 2.1.
 This Section explains the processing of personal data of Users by PARALLEL as a controller, that is, when PARALLEL decides about the purposes and means for the processing of the data.
-This only happens regarding the data of the User used by PARALLEL to render the Service (having an account, invoicing…).
 This does not include the communications sent by the User through the Service and related-data, which shall only be processed in accordance with Section 3 below.

-PARALLEL shall process as controller your personal data to provide you with the Service and to manage and improve the Service, including sending of communications regarding the Service or with information about the Service or PARALLEL.
+PARALLEL shall process as controller your personal data to provide you with information that you request, access to the activities that we organize, the Service, and the management and improvement of the Service, including sending of communications or information about the Service or PARALLEL (support, satisfaction surveys, news, commercial communications, etc.).

 2.2.
-Personal data of Users processed by PARALLEL for the above purposes may include contact information, such as name or email address, language preferences, current location for the proper price/currency displaying, payment data, and other personal data provided by the User in the context of the provision of the Service.
+Personal data of Users processed by PARALLEL for the above purposes may include contact information, such as name or email address, language preferences, current location for the proper price/currency displaying, payment data, and other personal data provided by the User.

 2.3.
-The legal basis for the processing of personal data of Users is the contractual relationship between the Users and PARALLEL for the Service and also the legitimate interest of PARALLEL of informing registered Users about the Service and the company, unless they opt out to receive this information.
+The legal basis for the processing of personal data of Users is the contractual relationship between the Users and PARALLEL for the Service, the legitimate interest of PARALLEL or the express consent by the User to inform about the Service, content, activities, or the company, unless they opt out to receive this information.

 2.4.
 Personal data of the Users will be processed by PARALLEL throughout the term of the contractual relationship for the Service and subsequently for the period during which applicable regulations require such personal data be he held thereafter.
+For the data collected from Users with whom there is no contractual relationship, the personal data will be processed by PARALLEL for the time necessary to fulfill the purpose for which they are collected, unless their consent is withdrawn.

 2.5.
 PARALLEL may share the personal data with third parties, some of which may be located outside of the European Economic Area, only for the provision of the Service and at all times subject to the guarantees and requirements provided by applicable data protection laws.